YugangW/gpdb/gpdb-doc/markdown/admin_guide/external/g-devel-fdw.html.md

 ## <a id="includes"></a>Header Files

-The Greenplum Database header files that you may use when you develop a foreign-data wrapper are located in the `gpdb/src/include/` directory \(when developing against the Greenplum Database open source github repository\), or installed in the `$GPHOME/include/postgresql/server/` directory \(when developing against a Greenplum installation\):
+The Greenplum Database header files that you may use when you develop a foreign-data wrapper are located in the `gpdb/src/include/` directory (when developing against the VMWare Greenplum GitHub repository), or installed in the `$GPHOME/include/postgresql/server/` directory (when developing against a Greenplum installation):

 -   `foreign/fdwapi.h` - FDW API structures and callback function signatures
 -   `foreign/foreign.h` - foreign-data wrapper helper structs and functions